 - Hide portions of dry food around the house to encourage ‘foraging’.

-- Use timed feeders, slow feeders or puzzle feeders with small portions of food to replicate the small, regular meals cats are adapted to.
+- Use timed feeders, slow feeders or puzzle feeders or with small portions of food to replicate the small, regular meals cats are adapted to.

 - Feed your cat food brands with high nutritional and meat contents (if okay medically for your cat – please check with your vet first).